Hamlett History, Family Crest & Coats of Arms

 - Lucy Hamlett, American Republican politician, Alternate Delegate to Republican National Convention from Minnesota, 1924

-- Mrs. C. M. Hamlett, American Democrat politician, Member of West Virginia Democratic State Executive Committee, 1961
+- Mrs. C. M. Hamlett, American Democratic Party politician, Member of West Virginia Democratic State Executive Committee, 1961

 - Bradley Maxon Hamlett, American politician, Member of the Montana Senate (2009-)